 To meet the needs voiced by the committee, the district will need to set aside an additional $12.6 million for the project.
 Hayes said additional funding can be drawn through the sale of the district’s White Rock Trail property as well as interest earnings and other dollars reserved for anticipated growth in Lake Highlands.

 “We are not taking away from existing bond projects or stopping any planned projects,” she said.

-The renovations will be delivered in four phases beginning in January and wrapping up at the end of 2020.
+The renovations will be delivered in three phases beginning in January and wrapping up at the end of 2020.
 Changes include the addition of more classrooms, a city-mandated storm shelter, a stand-alone multipurpose activity center, a new wing for career and technical education, and a new library.
 The project will also consolidate three separate cafeterias into one.